-It is a common misconception that internal gear hubs are maintenance free.
+Internal gear hubs don’t need to be adjusted as frequently as derailleur gears, but this doesn’t mean they are maintenance free.
 Like any other moving part they require periodic maintenance to ensure a long, trouble-free lifespan.
 The good news is that it’s often a straightforward job and that 12-18 months is fine for most commuters.

 Different types of Internal Gear Hubs

 There are several different brands and types of internal gear hub (IGH).
+Shimano makes both grease-based and oil-based IGHs.
+The grease-based versions range from a 3 to an 8 speed.
+All are straight forward to service.
+Shimano’s only oil-based offering is the Alfine 11 speed.
+Sram makes a range of gear hubs from 3 to 9 speed with which are more variable with respect to reliability and serviceability.
 The old 3 speed Sturmey Archer hubs are bombproof and require very little attention.
 Newer Sturmey Archer’s are prone to being problematic.
-Shimano make both grease-based and oil-based IGHs.
-The grease-based versions range from a 3 to an 8 speed.
-All are very reliable and straight forward to service.
-Shimano’s only oil-based offering is the Alfine 11 speed.
-Sram make a range of gear hubs from 3 to 9 speed with which we’ve had varying levels of success in maintaining and repairing.
 And finally, there is the pinnacle of IGH technology, the touring-spec Rohloff.
 The Rohloff is a 14 speed oil-based hub that functions quite differently from the Shimano 11 speed.
 It is more robust than the Shimano and as a result better suited to touring.

 Servicing requirements for IGHs

 Broadly speaking, grease based internal gear hubs will require cleaning out, inspecting and re-greasing about every 12-18 months.